jahirnstu14/Automatic_Stroke_Prediction_using_android/README.md

 # Automatic_Stroke_Prediction_using_android

 ## Overview
-This project aims to develop an Android application for predicting the likelihood of stroke based on various health parameters.
+This project is develop  for making android app  for predicting the likelihood of stroke based on various health parameters.
 The prediction model is built using machine learning techniques, particularly artificial neural networks (ANN), and is deployed on the Android platform for user interaction.

 ![enter image description here](https://github.com/jahirnstu14/Automatic_Stroke_Prediction_using_android/blob/main/titlepic.jpg)